karanjaE/news_api/README.md

 I plan to add more functionality to the app like:
 - Enabling a user to set their own query parameters.
 - Adding a client side application to consume the API.
+- Enable all query parameters provided by the `News Api`
+- Add user aithentication